Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_ExtractLayout.md

 ## Extract the layout of a document from a file stream

-To extract the layout from a given file at a file stream, use the `StartAnalyzeDocument` method and pass `prebuilt-layout` as the model ID.
+To extract the layout from a given file at a file stream, use the `AnalyzeDocument` method and pass `prebuilt-layout` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerExtractLayoutFromFileAsync
 string filePath = "<filePath>";